-Magnetic media filing requirement.
-If you are required to file 250 or more Forms W-2VI, W-2GU, and W-2AS, you must file using magnetic media.
+Electronic or magnetic media filing requirement.
+If you are required to file 250 or more Forms W-2VI, W-2GU, or W-2AS, you must file using magnetic media (or electronically).
 See the Instructions for Forms W-2 and W-3 or call the Social Security Administration (SSA) at 1-800-772-6270 for more information.
+You may also visit the SSA Web Site at www.ssa.gov/employer.